syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/017_metrics_probe_parser/README.md

 syslogng_custom_key{custom_label_name_1="foobar", custom_label_name_2="baz"} 3
 ```

-In syslog-ng OSE 4.4 and later versions, it is possible to create Dynamic labels
+In {{ site.product.short_name }} 4.4 and later versions, it is possible to create Dynamic labels
 as well.